JinfChen/SimpliPIM/README.md

-# pim_small_table
+# SimpliPIM

-This project is a software framework for easy and efficient pim programming
+This project is a software framework for easy and efficient in-memory-hardware programming